priestc/moneywagon/README.md

 (1.34563, ‘bter’)
 ```

-In other words, if you are using the low level API, and you want fresh values, you must make a new instance of the getter.
+In other words, if you are using the low level API and you want fresh values, you must make a new instance of the getter class.

 Contributing
 ============